dev-ptera/thebananostand/README.md

 After your ledger is unlocked, you can now send or receive as you please.

-## Running Project Locally
+## Running Project

-Did you clone the project and want to run it locally?
+Did you clone the project and want to run it on your machine?

     yarn && yarn start